MikeDigitize/JSFundamentals/README.md

 ```

-<code>Object.create</code> also takes an object as a second parameter that defines properties for that instance, including getters and setters.
+<code>Object.create</code> can take an object as a second parameter that defines properties for that instance, including getters and setters.
 Consider the following:

 ```javascript
 // constructor / new inheritance pattern